Those two words – Cabbage, and Soup – are usually enough to strike fear into the most courageous hearts. Fear not dear reader.

 After a few moments’ rest from the heat, I fished out those parts of the parmesan end that hadn’t been absorbed, and then blitzed the soup with a hand -held blender.

-I intend serving the soup topped off with the crisp cabbage, red chilli and garlic.
+Serve the soup topped off with the crisp cabbage, red chilli and garlic and a side of toasted bread.